 We will also continue rolling out the SCM Capacity Building to ensure we close the skill and knowledge gap that exists within the textile supply chain today.

 Wastewater testing serves as validation that we are making progress towards ZDHC.
 With many facilities having conducted their first ever wastewater testing in 2017, the focus is now on root-cause analysis – identifying the failing chemical detection back to its original source and looking for alternatives.
 C&A will continue to create phase-out plans for each facility with a detection and support them in finding alternatives via the ZDHC Gateway.

 At the same time, we remain committed to the public disclosure of wastewater test results and will adopt the ZDHC Gateway Wastewater Module at launch.
 This platform, funded by C&A Foundation, serves as a global portal for verified wastewater results tested against the ZDHC Wastewater Guidelines.
 It provides suppliers (manufacturing facilities) with an easy way to disclose secured and verified wastewater and sludge data to their clients (brands/retailers), reduce unnecessary testing and focusing on improving the quality of discharge.

 Designing products with zero discharge of hazardous chemicals

 Our vision is for the global apparel industry to become a circular system, where clothes are designed with their next use in mind.
-Our newly launched GOLD level Cradle-to-Cradle Certified™ T-shirt plays a vital role in the certification of safe chemistry.
-The T-shirt is designed and made with fewer, safer chemicals, and complements our overall approach to better chemical management by demonstrating that zero discharge of hazardous chemicals is possible.
+Our GOLD level Cradle-to-Cradle Certified™ t-shirts play a vital role in the certification of safe chemistry.
+These products are designed and made with fewer, safer chemicals, and complement our overall approach to better chemical management by demonstrating that zero discharge of hazardous chemicals is possible.